How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

-Because we have had a chilly and somewhat rainy April this year we are behind in planting our flower pots, planters, and flower beds in the front and backyard.
+Because we had some chilly days and a somewhat rainy spring this year, we are a little behind in planting our flower pots, planters, and flower beds in the front and backyard.
+Normally, our planting would have been completed two weeks ago and the flowers would be settling in, filling out, and spreading.

+I also have several tips for creating a lovely garden in a limited space.
 After moving thirteen years ago from an acre lot that required a ton of time, effort, and money every spring, we realized that having a smaller yard is much easier on the body and the budget.

 Our Backyard Set Up

-Since we added the artificial turf almost four years ago, the sense of greenery and color has increased 10-fold.
+Since we added the artificial turf almost five years ago, the sense of greenery and color has increased 10-fold.
 The backyard also feels much cooler, even in the heat of summer.
 Covering up all the concrete hardscape was the best thing we ever did.

 artificial grass in back yard with labradoodle